maximiliankamps/PyTraps/README.md

 ## Research Topic Abstract

 Regular model checking is a technique for automatically verifying infinite-state systems using regular transition systems.
 Put simply, regular model checking tests whether an undesired state is reachable from a set of initial states through system transitions.
 The method used in this program reasons over regular transition systems using inductive statements.
-Inductive statements are assertions that, if satisfied by a configuration \( c \) (a state of the system), are also satisfied by all reachable configurations \( c' \) from \( c \) via the regular transition system.
+Inductive statements are assertions that, if satisfied by a configuration c (a state of the system), are also satisfied by all reachable configurations c' from c via the regular transition system.
 These statements allow for an approximation of reachability between configurations.
 A detailed description of the method can be found in the folder **thesis**.

 ## How to Run the Benchmarks
 The program has been tested on macOS.

 1. Optional step: Add your own benchmarks
-   - Encode a Regular Transition System in the format specified in the next section, "**File format for benchmark**."
+   - Encode a regular transition system in the format specified in the next section, "**File format for benchmark**."
    - Add the file to the folder **Src/benchmark**.
    - Add the file to the list **benchmark** in **Src/Main.py**.